 The construction of the Rookwood Weir has been a round-the-clock endeavor, with the majority of concrete placements taking place during the evenings and early morning hours.
 This meticulous scheduling ensures a gradual curing process for the concrete, guaranteeing its long-term durability.

 The successful completion of the spillway signifies that the Rookwood Weir is now prepared to store significant inflows from the upstream Lower Fitzroy River catchment.
-This marks a significant advancement in water for the region.
+This marks a significant advancement in water management for the region.

 While a dedicated workforce of 140 individuals remains on-site to finalize the weir, their tasks include placing the last 1,500 cubic meters of concrete and completing the electrical and mechanical components of the fish lock and turtle passage.